You are here

 Africa

 The African continent is undergoing profound transformations.
-It is affected in particular, by traditional and hybrid threats, growing violent extremism, structural and climate-related vulnerabilities, and migratory pressures.
+Traditional and hybrid threats, growing violent extremism, structural and climate-related vulnerabilities, and migratory pressures represent some of the challenges faced by the continent.

-At the same time, the continent is also witnessing fast-paced political, economic, and technological progress.
-This is profoundly changing its societies and institutions, and triggering a new prominence of African countries in a multipolar world.
+At the same time, Africa is also witnessing fast-paced political, economic and technological progress.
+This is radically changing its societies and institutions, with African countries gaining a new prominence in a multipolar world, as demonstrated by the accession of the African Union (AU) to the G20 in September 2023.

-Recent shocks, such as the Covid-19 pandemic and the 2022 Russian invasion of Ukraine, have accelerated those pre-existing trends.
+External shocks, such as the Covid-19 pandemic and the 2022 Russian invasion of Ukraine, have accelerated pre-existing trends.

 The relationship between the European Union and African countries and institutions is also evolving, reflecting the new and more competitive geopolitical realities.

-The Joint Communication “Towards a comprehensive Strategy with Africa” calls for a strengthened EU’s strategic alliance with Africa.
-It shall enhance cooperation on global and multilateral affairs based on a clear understanding of respective and mutual interests and responsibilities.
-The Strategy also highlights shared commitments, such as the 2030 Agenda for Sustainable Development and Agenda 2063
+The Joint Communication ‘Towards a Comprehensive Strategy with Africa’ calls for a strengthened EU strategic alliance with Africa.
+It aims to enhance cooperation on global and multilateral affairs based on a clear understanding of respective and mutual interests and responsibilities.
+The Strategy also highlights shared commitments between the AU and EU, such as the 2030 Agenda for Sustainable Development and Agenda 2063.
+‘A Joint Vision for 2030’, adopted in 2022, reiterates the need for a closer partnership for a common future and identifies key priorities in four domains: prosperity and sustainability, peace and security, migration and mobility and multilateralism.

 EUISS research on Africa

 The EUISS provides innovative research, analysis and advice to support EU and Member States’ strategies and policies towards Africa.
-Our objective is contributing to forge a stronger partnership between the two continents.
+Our objective is to contribute to forging a stronger partnership between the two continents.

 The EUISS uses its convening power to facilitate knowledge sharing, brainstorming, consensus building and dialogues with stakeholders and local partners, to break new ground on matters affecting Africa-EU relations.
 The Institute looks at evolving conflict dynamics across the continent, formulating recommendations on how to strengthen the implementation of the EU’s integrated approach.